-Clinical psychologist Keely Bebbington said the teenage years were hard enough without throwing diabetes into the mix.
+Clinical Psychologist Registrar Keely Bebbington said the teenage years were hard enough without throwing diabetes into the mix.

 Dr Bebbington was recently appointed the Children’s Diabetes Centre’s inaugural McCusker Research Fellow in Type 1 Diabetes to conduct research aimed at improving the mental health and wellbeing of young people living with diabetes and their families.

 She said the teenage years could be a challenging and frustrating time for families as they relinquished some of the control of their child’s diabetes management.

 “The transition from childhood to adolescence is a critical time point in a person’s diabetes journey so we need to ensure that they have the right coping mechanisms to navigate this tricky time,” Dr Bebbington said.

 “While teenagers without diabetes usually challenge responsibility as a way to individuate themselves from parents, for the teen with diabetes, pushing the boundaries can have drastically different consequences.

 “We know that if you can provide intervention for poor mental health early, you can help prevent the development of serious mental disorders and functional impairment into adulthood.

 “We also know that establishing good diabetes care and routines in the pre-adolescent years helps the adolescent navigate their teen years with diabetes.”

 Dr Bebbington said it was vital for parents to keep engaged with their adolescent so that they felt comfortable having conversations about their diabetes management and mental health.

 “That said, it is important to take a step back and let your teen navigate their own diabetes management and support their independence, but let them know you are always there if they need help,” she said.